ietf-tools/xml2rfc/README.txt

-Rose                                                            [Page 3]
+Rose & Levert                                                   [Page 3]

-README                        xml2rfc v1.29                   April 2005
+README                        xml2rfc v1.30                  August 2005

 3. Testing

    Now test your installation.

-3.1  Testing under a windowing system
+3.1.
+Testing under a windowing system

    Type this command from the shell: